The Development

 Contributing to national and local climate targets by generating clean, reliable electricity

-The proposals for GNR Solar and Biodiversity Park are being developed by Elements Green, who has a proven track record in renewable energy development, with 7 gigawatts (GW) of renewable energy development projects globally.
+The proposals for GNR Solar and Biodiversity Park are being developed by Elements Green, who has a proven track record in renewable energy development across three continents, and with over 14 gigawatts (GW) of renewable energy development in the pipeline.

 Elements Green is dedicated to developing renewable energy solutions that provide lasting benefits for communities and the environment.
 GNR Solar and Biodiversity Park, our flagship project, demonstrates our commitment to clean energy, community engagement and sustainability.